 Apply the automatic snapshot policy.

-Find the automatic snapshot policy and click Apply to File Systems.
+Find the target automatic snapshot policy and click Apply to File Systems.

-In the Apply to File Systems dialog box, select a file system from the File System ID section and click > to add it to the Apply To File Systems section.
+In the Apply to File Systems dialog box, select the target file system from the File System ID list, and then click > to add it to the Apply to File Systems list.

 Click OK.

-After the policy is applied to the file system, automatic snapshots are created for the file system based on the policy.
+After the policy is applied, the system creates automatic snapshots for the file system according to the policy.

-Create a new file system from a point-in-time snapshot.
-The data in the new file system is identical to the data that was in the original file system when the snapshot was created.
-This lets you quickly replicate file systems for different scenarios.
-This section describes how to use the Python SDK to create a new file system from a snapshot.
+You can create a new file system from a point-in-time snapshot.
+The new file system is an exact copy of the source file system at the time of the snapshot.
+This allows you to quickly clone file systems for various use cases.
+This section describes how to use Python SDK to create a file system from a snapshot.

-To restore data from a point-in-time snapshot to an existing file system, you must create a new file system from the snapshot to serve as a data transfer point.
-Then copy the data from the new file system to the existing file system.
+To restore data from a point-in-time snapshot to an existing file system, first create a new file system from the snapshot.
+Then, copy the required data from the new file system to your existing one.

 Install the Python SDK.

-NoteBefore you call the API operation, you must configure environment variables for your access credentials.
+NoteBefore you call the API operation, configure environment variables for your access credentials.
 For more information, see Configure environment variables on Linux, macOS, and Windows.

 Parameter